giovannipizzi/aiida-node-shell/README.md

   to quick interaction with `verdi`.
   An example `.aiidashellrc` file is provided in the repository.

+## Konwn issues

+- The use of `verdi status` in the node shell without rabbitmq server running will cause CPU usage surge.
+  This is probably because the python process does terminate, unlike that in the real `verdi` command.

 ## Current status of the code and feedback
 I believe that the current code is already very useful, but it must be considered a first draft, to allow people to test the functionality and provide feedback.